Cataloging Unit Head

 - Perform authority control

-Five years or more of related experience; Knowledge of RDA, MarcEdit, OCLC Connection, Voyager, Access, authority control, batch processing techniques; supervisory experience.
+Desired: Five years or more of related experience; Knowledge of RDA, MarcEdit, OCLC Connexion, Voyager, Access, authority control, batch processing techniques; supervisory experience.

 Salary & Benefits:

 Appointments will be made at the Librarian I (entry-level) or Librarian II level, based on qualifications and experience.
 Minimum salary for Librarian I is $50,000.
 Librarians are members of the General Faculty and are non-tenured.
 The benefits package includes 21 days of vacation, 12 paid holidays, 12 days of sick leave, health/dental insurance options, and retirement options including TIAA/CREF.
-Visit the Georgia Tech Human Resources page at to view the benefits package.
+Visit the Georgia Tech Human Resources website to learn more about the benefits package.

 Applications will be reviewed upon receipt and will be accepted until the position is filled.
 Candidates are urged to apply as soon as possible to receive full consideration.
 Employment is contingent on proof of the legal right to work in the United States.
 Send letter of application, resume, and names, addresses, e-mail addresses, and phone numbers of 5 references to: